-I began my flying career in the Piper Cub pictured here.
-In April, 1976, at a small farm field at Williamsburg, West Virginia, I began flying with a retired instructor, Tate Mauzy.
+I began my flying career in the Piper Cub pictured below in April, 1976, at a small farm field at Williamsburg, West Virginia.
+I began flying with a retired instructor, Tate Mauzy.
 The airplane is a 1946 Piper J-3 Cub.
 It has only 65 horsepower, but with two of us, it would be airborne in about half of the 800-foot strip.

-Tate Mauzy passed away October 16, 1996, at the age of 86.
-The picture above was one of his favorites - just seconds from a smooth 3-point landing in his private strip.
-This nice Cub is still owned and flown by his son, Bill Mauzy.
+Tate Mauzy passed away in October 1996, at the age of 86.
+The picture below was one of his favorites - just seconds from a smooth 3-point landing in his private strip.
+This nice Cub is still owned by his son, Bill Mauzy.

 "Eagles' Wings" actually got its name as a carry-over from the name of a magazine I tried to "get of the ground" in the early 1980s.
 I advertised in Trade-a-Plane, and got responses from all over the world, but did not get enough new interest continually to keep it going.